street2geek/rovers/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This project was written using the Deno runtime in order to utilize TypeScript out of the box, cd into folder and run tests to see result.
+This project was written using the Deno runtime in order to utilize TypeScript out of the box.

+cd into folder and run tests to see result.

 ### Prerequisites